In the Heat of the Night (TV series): Locations

-Home media
+Home media and syndication

 TGG Direct released the first season on DVD in Region 1 on August 30, 2012.
 The eighth and final season was released on June 11, 2013.

 On October 23, 2012, TGG Direct released an 8-disc best-of set entitled In the Heat of the Night – 24hr Television Marathon.

 TGG Direct released seasons 4 and 5 onto DVD on December 10, 2013.
 However, due to licensing issues, the following episodes are missing from the box set: Brotherly Love, Shine On Sparta Moon, Sweet, Sweet Blues, Sanctuary, Law On Trial.